 We were sent a question about the typical body temperature of people with Down syndrome and how they regulate their body temperature.

 Our review of the medical literature found little information.
-We found one article from Poland that compared body temperatures of people with Down syndrome to people without Down syndrome both at rest and after exercise (1).
+We found one article from Poland called Analysis of Body Surface Temperatures in People with Down Syndrome After General Rehabilitation Exercise.
+It compared body temperatures of people with Down syndrome to people without Down syndrome both at rest and after exercise.
 At rest, the surface body temperatures (temperatures at the skin) for men and women with Down syndrome were lower in all regions of the body compared to people without Down syndrome.
 Fifteen minutes after exercise, the surface body temperatures of those without Down syndrome were higher than the temperatures before exercising.
 Their bodies appropriately shifted blood to the skin surface.
 This raises the temperature of the skin but cools off the body.
 In contrast, the surface body temperatures of those with Down syndrome were lower than the temperatures before exercising.
 Their bodies did not appropriately shift blood to the skin surface to cool off their bodies.

 Another consideration for people with Down syndrome is the higher frequency of underactive thyroid (hypothyroidism) or overactive thyroid (hyperthyroidism).
 When these conditions are not treated, the body temperature may be lower if a person has hypothyroidism or higher if a person has hyperthyroidism.

 What are the implications?

 The implications are not entirely clear.
 We do not have "hard and fast recommendations."
 A few things to consider: